Flipez/rocket-lang/docs/docs/literals/string.md

 ### count(STRING)
 > Returns `INTEGER`

-Counts how often a given string or integer occurs in the string.
-Converts given integers to strings automatically.
+Counts how often a given substring occurs in the string.

 ```js